 On February 17, 2017, we announced the formation of San Mateo, a strategic joint venture with Five Point.
-The midstream assets that were contributed to San Mateo included (i) San Mateo's Black River cryogenic natural gas processing plant in Eddy County, New Mexico (the "Black River Processing Plant") (before its expansions); (ii) one salt water disposal well and a related commercial salt water disposal facility in the Rustler Breaks asset area; (iii) three salt water disposal wells and related commercial salt water disposal facilities in the Wolf asset area and (iv) substantially all related oil, natural gas and produced water gathering systems and pipelines in both the Rustler Breaks and Wolf asset areas (collectively, the "Delaware Midstream Assets").
-We received \$171.5 million in connection with the formation of San Mateo and had the potential to earn up to \$73.5 million in performance incentives over a five-year period, which in October 2020 was extended by an additional year.
-At February 21, 2023, we had earned all of the potential \$73.5 million in performance incentives.
-Through February 21, 2023, Five Point had paid \$14.7 million in performance incentives in each of the first quarters of 2018, 2019, 2020 and 2021, and the remaining \$14.7 million in performance incentives is expected to be paid during the first quarter of 2023.
-In connection with the formation of San Mateo, we dedicated to San Mateo current and certain future leasehold interests in the Rustler Breaks and Wolf asset areas pursuant to 15-year, fixed fee oil, natural gas and produced water gathering and produced water disposal agreements.
+The midstream assets that were contributed to San Mateo included (i) San Mateo's Black River cryogenic natural gas processing plant in Eddy County, New Mexico (the "Black River Processing Plant") (before its expansions); (ii) one salt water disposal well and a related commercial salt water disposal facility in the Rustler Breaks asset area; (iii) three salt water disposal wells and related commercial salt water disposal facilities in the West Texas asset area and (iv) substantially all related oil, natural gas and produced water gathering systems and pipelines in both the Rustler Breaks asset area and in Loving County, Texas (collectively, the "Delaware Midstream Assets").
+We received \$171.5 million in connection with the formation of San Mateo and had the potential to earn up to \$73.5 million in performance incentives over a five-year period, which in October 2020 was extended by an additional year to January 31, 2023.
+Through January 31, 2023, we had earned all of the potential \$73.5 million in performance incentives.
+In connection with the formation of San Mateo, we dedicated to San Mateo current and certain future leasehold interests in the Rustler Breaks asset area and the Wolf portion of the West Texas asset area pursuant to 15-year, fixed fee oil, natural gas and produced water gathering and produced water disposal agreements.
 In addition, we dedicated current and certain future leasehold interests in the Rustler Breaks asset area to San Mateo pursuant to a 15-year, fixed fee natural gas processing agreement.

 On February 25, 2019, we announced the formation of San Mateo Midstream II, LLC ("San Mateo II"), a strategic joint venture with Five Point designed to expand our midstream operations in the Delaware Basin, specifically in Eddy County, New Mexico.
 In addition, Five Point committed to pay \$125.0 million of the first \$150.0 million of capital expenditures incurred by San Mateo II to develop facilities in the Greater Stebbins Area and the Stateline asset area.
 The \$150.0 million threshold for capital expenditures was reached during 2020 and additional capital expenditures are the responsibility of the Company and Five Point based on each company's proportionate interest in San Mateo.
-In addition, we have the ability to earn up to \$150.0 million in performance incentives for securing volumes from third-party customers.
-At February 21, 2023, we had received \$62.2 million of the potential \$150.0 million in performance incentives.
+In addition, we have the ability to earn up to \$150.0 million in performance incentives through mid-2024, plus additional performance incentives for securing volumes from third-party customers.
+Through February 20, 2024, we had received \$85.7 million of the potential \$150.0 million in performance incentives.
 In connection with the formation of San Mateo II, we dedicated to San Mateo II acreage in the Greater Stebbins Area and the Stateline asset area pursuant to 15-year, fixed-fee oil transportation, oil, natural gas and produced water gathering, natural gas processing and produced water disposal agreements.

 Effective October 1, 2020, San Mateo II merged with and into San Mateo.
 The Company and Five Point own 51% and 49% of San Mateo, respectively.
-San Mateo provides firm service to us, while also being a midstream service provider to other customers in and around our Stateline, Wolf and Rustler Breaks asset areas and the Greater Stebbins Area.
-We retain operational control of San Mateo and continue to operate the Delaware Midstream Assets, the expanded Black River Processing Plant and facilities that have been developed in the Greater Stebbins Area and the Stateline asset area.
+San Mateo provides firm service to us, while also being a midstream service provider to other customers in and around our Stateline, West Texas and Rustler Breaks asset areas and the Greater Stebbins Area.
+We retain operational control of San Mateo and continue to operate the Delaware Midstream Assets, the expanded Black River Processing Plant and the other midstream facilities that have been developed in the Greater Stebbins Area and the Stateline asset area.